-A few weeks ago, we shared some of our favorite tools and strategies for getting started.
-Today, I’m going to be talking about a few more tricks you can use to help your child (or yourself, no judgement here!) get started on a task.
+A few weeks ago, we shared some of our favorite tools to help your child get started.
+Today, we’re looking at a few more tricks to help your child (or yourself, no judgement here!) get started.

 1. Externalize Time

-Many children (especially those with ADHD) have difficulty conceptualizing time and understanding how long a task will actually take to complete.
-They may also have difficulty with the passage of time, so that an hour of TV feels like five minutes to them!
+Many children (especially those with ADHD) have difficulty conceptualizing time.
+They struggle understanding how long a task will actually take to complete.
+The passage of time is confusing as well, so that an hour of TV feels like five minutes to them!

 2. I do, we do, you do

-When you want your child to get started on a task that is challenging, think about what skills they have… and what skills they still need to learn.
+When you want your child to get started on a challenging task, think about what skills they have… and what skills they still need to learn.
 One great way to support new skills is to show your child how to do something (I do), then do it together (we do), then have your child do it independently (you do).

 In real life: I see a LOT of kids who struggle with longer assignments, like math pages with 20 problems, or writing tasks with several parts.
 Next time your child is overwhelmed, you can try this strategy: Do the first math problem for them, then have them help you with the next one, and then have them “try” on their own.
 For more homework help, check out our online course, Creating Calm.
 We have an entire module dedicated to homework success.